Welcome to today's edition of the Rush 24-7 podcast.

 She's skeptical not only of his policies, she is skeptical of his whole personality.

-That was the backdrop for their uh joint press conference that took place, and I watched a little bit of it, didn't listen to much of it, because I think this is all a giant dog and pony show that is going on.
+And I watched a little bit of it, didn't listen to much of it, because I think this is all a giant dog and pony show that is going on.

-Now, this this first story, this is fascinating.
+Now, this first story, this is fascinating.

-President Obama says Al Qaeda is still determined to harm Westerners, and that the war in Iraq was a distraction from a shared goal with Europe to dismantle the terrorist network.
+President Obama says al-Qaeda is still determined to harm Westerners and that the war in Iraq was a distraction from a shared goal with Europe to dismantle the terrorist network.

 Obama said Friday that the unpopular war in Iraq undermined Europe's initial support for America after the 9-11 attacks.

-He says he wants to repair that relationship because the U.S. and Europe will have a shared interest in rooting out Al Qaeda.
+He says he wants to repair that relationship because the U.S. and Europe will have a shared interest in rooting out al-Qaeda.

-Now what?
+Now, what?

-And it's okay to warn, hey, just because my middle name's Hussein doesn't mean the Islamo fascists are gonna end up loving us.
+It's okay to use Hussein in Europe, and it's okay to warm pay just because my middle name's Hussein doesn't mean the Islamo-fascists are going to end up loving us.

 So what does he do?